zeeshanrafique23/mdu/README.md

 # Multiplication and Division Unit -MDU
-This multiplication and division unit is compliance with RISC-V standard M-extension, which can be integreated with any existing RISC-V processor.
+This multiplication and division unit is in compliance with RISC-V standard M-extension, which can be integrated with any existing RISC-V processor.

 Two operands, function3, and a valid signal are fetched from the target processor and fed to the MDU.
-The function3 signal which is named as `i_mdu_op`, it decides that which operation MDU has to perform on the arrival of valid signal as shown in the table below.
+The function3 signal which is named as `i_mdu_op`, it decides that which operation MDU has to perform on the arrival of a valid signal as shown in the table below.

 | Instruction   |    i_mdu_op   |
 |---------------|:-------------:|